 The caveat, however, is that the skillset to form strong relationships with clients and centers of influence is different than just the ability to sell.
 It requires the key skill of empathy – an ability to be aware of and cognizant of the feelings of other people, so that you can adjust your communication style and approach in order to connect with them.
 While some people are naturally born with this talent – they have a high “emotional intelligence” – for others, it’s a new skill to learn and be trained in.

-For those who did have good empathy – either naturally or learned – it became possible to build a steadier income from repeat/recurring business with existing clients, and the referrals that were generated from those clients and other centers of influence or strategic alliances.
+For those who did have the crucial good empathy and active listening skills – either naturally or learned – it became possible to build a steadier income from repeat/recurring business with existing clients, and the referrals that were generated from those clients and other centers of influence or strategic alliances.
 In turn, this freed up time for the financial salespeople to no longer spend all their time worrying about where the next client was going to come from, and instead to take the final step of skills development to actually become a financial advisor: learning the technical competency skills necessary to actually give bona fide financial advice.

 After all, the reality is that it’s not really possible to be a true “financial advisor” until you have the training and education to know what the correct advice is to provide in the first place.
 Otherwise the “advisor” may give well-intentioned recommendations, but the advice may be factually incorrect!
 Learning the technical knowledge required for competency – e.g., by earning the CFP certification – was the last step to becoming a full-fledged financial advisor.
 (And of course, the competency to give more sophisticated advice didn’t hurt as a sales differentiator, either!)